Elevate Your Astro Code Highlights with TypeScript Snippets

 Configuring Shiki for Enhanced Astro Code Highlights

-Astro comes with Shiki built-in, providing excellent syntax highlighting.
-Let’s optimize it for our TypeScript snippets:
+Astro includes Shiki for syntax highlighting.
+Here’s how to optimize it for TypeScript snippets:

 astro.config.mjs